CHILD & FAMILY INVESTIGATION

 CFI Intake - Self Report

 When children are involved in a divorce, child and family investigators (CFIs) help sort through complications like parenting schedules and decision-making responsibilities.
-Trained and certified mental health professionals, CFIs will observe and evaluate a family situation to offer the court their unbiased recommendations regarding the best interest of any children involved in a divorce or separation.
+Trained and certified mental health professionals, individuals with experience working with children, or attorneys, CFIs will observe and evaluate a family situation to offer the court their unbiased recommendations regarding the best interest of children involved in a divorce or separation.

 A trained child and family investigator as well as a mental health professional, CFI Julia Olson conducts her investigations with an acute awareness of a child’s developmental needs — particularly for children who may already struggle with other unrelated issues such as anxiety, depression, or learning disabilities.
 Olson seeks to conduct careful investigations that are sensitive, informed, and centered on the unique needs of every child.